Last Updated on Nov 7, 2024 by Aishika Banerjee

 Dollar-Cost Averaging

-Another strategy is dollar-cost averaging.
+Another strategy for investing in the top ETF funds in India is dollar-cost averaging.
 This involves investing a fixed amount of money at regular intervals, regardless of the ETF’s price.
 This approach can help you avoid the pitfalls of market timing and reduce the impact of volatility over time.
 By consistently investing, you average out the purchase price of the ETF units, potentially lowering your overall cost.

 Sector and Thematic Investing